The Son & His Aged Mother

 Bowing to the ground, the son cried out, “Oh, Honorable mother, your kindness breaks my heart.
 I will not leave you!
 Together we will follow the path of twigs and if together we must die, so be it.”

 How light she seemed now!
 He hastened down the path, through the shadows and the moonlight, to the little hut in the valley.
 Beneath the kitchen floor was a walled closet for food, which was covered and hidden from view.
-There the son hid his mother, giving her with everything she needed, always watching and fearing she would be discovered.
+There the son hid his mother, giving her everything she needed, always watching and fearing she would be discovered.

 How light she seemed now!